Swanky-Ibises/eduGamer/README.md

     V1: /leaderboard is now
     V2: /api/v2/leaderboard/:gametype
     API V2 is more specific in exposing a route that returns a leaderboard for one game specified in the gametype parameter.

+### Socket.io Chat Server ###
+- server/server.js: Routes socket connections to chatServer.js
+- server/socket/io/chatServer.js: Keeps a count of connected users.
+When a user sends a message, the message is emitted to all connected clients.
+When a user connects or disconnects, all clients are notified.